 This is why I appreciate G.K.
 Chesterton’s novel Manalive so much.
 It’s the story of the romantically- and mundanely-named Innocent Smith and his uproarious labors in pursuit of joy.

-“if innocent is happy it is because he is innocent. if he can defy the conventions it is just because he can keep the commandments. it is just because he does not want to kill, but to excite to life that a pistol is still as exciting to him as it is to a schoolboy.”
+“If Innocent is happy it is because he is innocent.
+If he can defy the conventions it is just because he can keep the commandments.
+It is just because he does not want to kill, but to excite to life that a pistol is still as exciting to him as it is to a schoolboy.” — G.K.
+Chesterton, Manalive

-“here i am only trying to describe the enormous emotions which cannot be described. and the strongest emotion was that life was as precious as it was puzzling. it was an ecstasy because it was an adventure; it was an adventure because it was an opportunity.”
+“Here I am only trying to describe the enormous emotions which cannot be described.
+And the strongest emotion was that life was as precious as it was puzzling.
+It was an ecstasy because it was an adventure; it was an adventure because it was an opportunity.” — G.K.
+Chesterton, Orthodoxy

 You have a really unique writing voice and i feel like we are kindred spirits on our journeys with, in, and around God :) Maybe you’ll like some of my 365 Day Creativity Challenge?
 Nice to meet you, Amelia!

 Hi Amelia. lovely to meet you. i am also discovering myself through sins of life.
 God is not easy to me.
 I was born in Russia, the country which God, as I so many times mentioned, abandoned … or possibly its my own story of abandonment … Now it seems God coming back, but I am not there anymore … I love words also.
 I love tracing words to its presumable origin. who knows what’s true. we all have our own version. and every version is valid. i’d like to honer a

 I’d like to honor every version of personal truth nomatter how ” wrong” it is … nomatter how far it departs from the truth … the truth with all it’s adbenturousely reative departures xox